vboyev-MSFT/defender-docs/exposure-management/value-data-connectors.md

 - Asset Criticality information
 - Asset risk assessment
 - Network details
-- Exposure insights (e.g. Internet exposure)
+- Exposure insights (for example, Internet exposure)
 - Users (future)
 - SaaS apps (future)

-The asset information and security context is imported into Exposure Management and consolidated to provide a comprehensive view of the security posture across all digital assets.
-Currently supported external data sources include Qualys, Rapid7 InsightVM, Tenable Vulnerability Management and ServiceNow CMDB.
+The asset information and security context are imported into Exposure Management and consolidated to provide a comprehensive view of the security posture across all digital assets.
+Currently supported external data sources include Qualys, Rapid7 InsightVM, Tenable Vulnerability Management, and ServiceNow CMDB.

 Data ingested from the Connectors gets normalized and incorporated into the Exposure Graph and Device Inventory.
 Exposure Management uses the valuable context and insights gained to generate a more accurate assessment of your attack surface, and provide you with a deeper understanding of your exposure risk.
-This data can be consumed in the Device Inventory, in Exposure Graph exploration tools like the Attack Surface Map and Advanced Hunting, and within Attack Paths that are discovered on the basis of enrichment data ingested by the connectors.
+This data can be consumed in the Device Inventory, in Exposure Graph exploration tools like the Attack Surface Map and Advanced Hunting, and within Attack Paths that are discovered based on enrichment data ingested by the connectors.

 Eventually this data will additionally serve to enhance security metrics that measure your exposure risk against a particular criteria, and it will also impact broader organizational initiatives that measure exposure risk across a workload or related to a specific threat area.